- Extra batteries

 To do so, you need a high-quality solar filter that will protect your gear without impacting your ability to get crisp, sharp photos of the event.

-In other words, with a Firecrest Eclipse Filter, you get the protection you need for your gear while enhancing the look and feel of the images you take.
 They're available in various sizes from 37mm to 95mm to accommodate a wide range of lenses as well.

 That's not a bad deal if you ask me!